Manhattan Beach, California: Rosecrans Corridor

 The Rosecrans corridor is located on the south side of Rosecrans Avenue, east of Sepulveda, and west of Aviation.

 The Manhattan Beach Country Club, the westdrift Manhattan Beach Hotel and Golf Course, retail stores, restaurants, supermarkets, multi-story office buildings, and shopping centers border the Rosecrans corridor between Sepulveda and Aviation Boulevards.
-The Rosecrans corridor is adjacent to The Point and Plaza El Segundo off Sepulveda Blvd, which features additional retailers, including Whole Foods Market.
+The Rosecrans corridor is adjacent to The Point and Plaza El Segundo off Sepulveda Blvd, which features additional retailers.

 Sepulveda Corridor

 The Sepulveda Corridor occupies the commercial zone, and is the city's main north–south highway.
 The area includes the Manhattan Village Mall, which is located east of Sepulveda Boulevard between Marine and Rosecrans Avenues.
 The mall, built in the early 1980s, was remodeled in the late 1990s and early 2000s.
-The mall is anchored by Macy's on both ends and tenants include Pottery Barn, Pottery Barn Kids, Williams Sonoma, and the Apple Store.
-Many restaurants such as Islands, Chili's, Olive Garden, and the Tin Roof are co-located with the mall.
 The Manhattan Village Mall is executing a multimillion-dollar redevelopment which adds both outdoor and enclosed retail and restaurant space.
-There are several medium-size hotels, large automobile dealerships, automotive repair shops, restaurants, multi-story office buildings, medical buildings, pharmacies, banks, small shopping centers and a Target store along this corridor.
+There are several medium-size hotels, large automobile dealerships, automotive repair shops, restaurants, multi-story office buildings, medical buildings, pharmacies, banks, and small shopping centers along this corridor.
 Kaiser Permanente's medical offices include a laboratory and pharmacy.

 Aviation Corridor

 The Aviation Corridor is located along Aviation Boulevard (the city's eastern boundary), south of Rosecrans Avenue, and north of Marine Avenue.
-Aviation High School was located at the intersection of Manhattan Beach Blvd. and Aviation until it closed in the early 1980s.
-The zone includes several major entertainment and aerospace complexes, including Manhattan Beach Studios and the Northrop Grumman Space Park Complex.
-Manhattan Beach Media Campus has production for movies and entertainment including the Marvel motion pictures Thor and Iron Man 2 and both sequels to James Cameron's Avatar movie.
+Aviation High School was located at the intersection of Manhattan Beach Boulevard and Aviation until it closed in the early 1980s.
+The zone includes several major entertainment and aerospace complexes, including the Manhattan Beach Studios Media Campus and the Northrop Grumman Space Park Complex.
+Manhattan Beach Media Campus has production for movies and entertainment including the Marvel Studios motion pictures Thor (2011) and Iron Man 2 (2010) and both sequels to James Cameron's Avatar movie.
 The studio complex has large photovoltaic solar panel rooftop installations in the area which generates approximately 1 megawatt of power.

 Demographics

+Manhattan Beach first appeared as a city in the 1920 U.S. census as part of the now defunct Redondo Township.